-At any one time, nearly 600 postdocs from around the world are doing research in Memorial Sloan Kettering laboratories.
+Life as an MSK postdoc is defined by possibilities.
+At any one time, nearly 600 postdocs are training in Memorial Sloan Kettering laboratories.
 Within this vibrant community, there are plenty of opportunities to socialize, enjoy New York City, and contribute to the professional and collegial environment at MSK.

 MSK postdocs are members of an active community of graduate students, postdocs, medical students, and clinical fellows.
 And because MSK partners with Weill Cornell Medical College and The Rockefeller University on several joint initiatives and training programs, this only adds to the diversity of thought, opinion, and approach.

 In addition, our unique working relationship with neighboring research centers means that our postdocs have access to a variety of facilities and resources beyond our own walls, including lecture series, symposia, and special events designed to stimulate dialogue among trainees, speakers, and faculty.

 Local NYC Activities